A standard paragraph in the social worker’s statement will strike terror into a family’s heart.

 (b)had consented to D’s doing the act.

-So your ‘incapable’ loved one in law is deemed to consent to any action deemed in his ‘best interests’ once he is only ‘reasonably’ believed incapable of making the decision by a commercially aware, for maximum profit ‘care’ service .
+So your ‘incapable’ loved one in law is deemed to consent to any action upon them, deemed in his ‘best interests’ once he is only ‘reasonably’ believed incapable of making the decision, by a commercially aware, for maximum profit service .

-Yet this is subject to taking all practical steps to see if the person is able to make the decision and the least restriction action, and with regard to that persons known wishes.
+Yet, this is under the MCA subject to taking ‘all practical steps’ to see if the person is able to make the decision and the least restriction action to be taken, with regard to that persons known wishes.

-How will all this be checked in the world of itinerant. maximum profit care that has a court declaration that that person is incapable of making decisions about their care ?
+How will it be checked, in the world of itinerant. maximum profit care that has a court declaration that that person is incapable of making decisions about their care ?

 The standard Social worker’s statement also states;